sikopet/blog/posts/benchmarking-perl-code.md

 Sometimes my code takes a really long time to run and I'd like to know which of the alternatives runs faster.

-In this example I compare two sorting subroutines; a "naive" approach and "The Schwartzian Transform".
-The former subroutine just compares all files' sizes to each other while the latter first precomputes the size of each file and then does the comparisons.
+In this example I compare three sorting subroutines; a "naive" approach, "The Schwartzian Transform" and "The Orcish Manouvre" caching.
+The first subroutine just compares all files' sizes to each other while the latter first precomputes the size of each file and then does the comparisons.

+    #!/usr/bin/perl
+    use strict;
+    use warnings;
+    use 5.010;
     use Benchmark qw(timethese);

-    chdir;    # change to my home directory my @files = glob '*';
+    chdir;    # change to my home directory my @files = grep -f, glob '* .*';
+    print "found ", scalar @files, " files\n";

     timethese(
         -2,